Entities

 Entities are real-world concepts like customers, orders, payments etc. These are first-class citizens in Lynk, meaning everything we build and consume is around entities.

 The main concept of Lynk Semantic Layer is to create a central source of truth for each of the entities in the business, in a trusted and accessible way.
 In other words, from a business perspective, for each business entity it should be clear what we know of it, how was it defined, and where we can find it.
-We call these pieces of information on an entity level - features.
+We call these pieces of information on an entity level - .

 Entities can be defined either via code or via Lynk Studio UI.